- BSX Insight

 No matter what kind of running you do, you will lose fat and tone your legs.
 You will develop toned legs and slimmer thighs if you run long distances slowly and steadily over a more extended period of time.

 You will see a greater increase in your leg size if you do long distances and a lot of sprinting.
-High-intensity interval running (HIIT), such as sprinting or hill running, promotes muscle growth.
+High-intensity interval running (HIIT) promotes muscle growth, such as sprinting or hill running.
 Your legs will become more toned and larger over time.

 So, Does Running Make Your Legs Bigger?